-Collected from clinic data about patients with different TIA diseases create training data set for neural network model.
+Collected data from hospital about patients with different TIA diseases create the training data set for neural network model.

-5. Proposed Model
+5. PROPOSED MODEL

-Let's examine the neural network model for detection and recognition of transient ischemic attacks.
+Let's examine the neural network model for detection and recognition transient ischemic attacks.
 The proposed model is based on two different neural networks.
 The 38 features mentioned above are used as input vector, which contains information about patient.
-The output data of neural network model represent the 4-dimensional vector, where 4 is a number of TIA classes plus normal state.
+The main goal of IDS is detection and recognition type of attack.
+The output data of neural network model represent the 4-dimensional vector, where 4 are number of TIA classes plus normal state.
 The data processing consists of two stages.
 The first stage of data processing is feature selection.
 The important question concerning input data is the following: which input parameters are really useful and contribute significantly to the performance of neural networks?
 The backward stepwise method or genetic approach for feature selection is used as a rule in papers devoted TIA diagnostics [4,7].
-In this work nonlinear principal component analysis (NPCA neural network) for significant information extraction and dimensionality reduction is proposed.
+In this work nonlinear principal component analysis (NPCA neural network) for significant information from data extraction and dimensionality reduction is proposed.
 It transforms 38-dimensional input vectors into 12-dimensional target vectors.